-The Virtual User Recorder User's Guide describes how to create Vuser scripts that you will use in your load testing.
+The Virtual User Recorder guide describes how to create Vuser scripts that you will use in your load testing.

 Note: The Virtual User Recorder is also used to create functional tests for Astra QuickTest.

 Throughout this guide, the use of the term script is synonymous with the term test for the Virtual User Recorder.